 This end of kindergarten task represents a significant step in understanding for many students.
 The ability to know 8 as a composite number and then to work back to 2 and recognize that 6 remain marks a step toward more advanced thinking.
 Students that demonstrate this understanding of subtraction have the foundation for lasting success.
 Students who are able to solve and communicate understanding of subtraction through 100 by the end of 2nd grade are well on their way towards success throughout their elementary school years.
 [Read on for a study of 3 second grade tasks’ predictive validity for Colorado CMAS results.]
 For students that struggle with these tasks, additional supports are essential.

-Place value, first assessed in the fall of first grade through tasks measuring students’ understanding of tens and ones, quickly becomes a primary area of difficulty alongside subtraction.
+Alongside subtraction, place value, first assessed in the fall of first grade through tasks measuring students’ understanding of tens and ones, quickly becomes a primary area of difficulty.
 This early challenge in first and second grade highlights the need for targeted support.
 Below is an example of a midyear first-grade place value task.

 As place value demands increase, so do students’ struggles, especially in parallel with the common difficulties first and second-graders face in subtraction.
 By the end of second grade, more students are falling short of meeting grade-level expectations in place value, making it the biggest challenge at this stage.

 These challenges persist into third grade, where the task “45 + 19” has shown declining performance over the past four years.
 In fall assessments, student success rates on this task have dropped from 50% to 24%.
+The decline may reflect post-pandemic challenges or shifting instructional focus, alongside a more comprehensive student demographic.
 This struggle continues to intensify by fifth grade when students encounter decimals.
 Many fifth graders grapple with understanding decimal place value, often reading 0.5 as “point five” rather than “five tenths.”
-Activities like drawing one-tenth of a whole can be highly effective in building students’ fractional reasoning.

-As early as third grade, fractions are introduced, but many students face considerable conceptual difficulties.
-These struggles persist into fourth and fifth grades, and students struggle to keep pace with the expectations set by Common Core.
+Fractions are introduced in third grade.
+Parallel to struggles with subtraction and place value, many students face conceptual difficulties with fractions.
+These challenges persist into fourth and fifth grades, as students struggle to keep pace with the expectations set by Common Core.
 A robust understanding of fractions is essential for success in middle school math, as it forms the foundation for more advanced concepts.
-Allocating sufficient instructional time to fractions is therefore crucial to help students practice and solidify this skill; without it, students often encounter increasing challenges across their math journey.
+Dedicated instructional time for fractions is crucial, as insufficient practice leads to ongoing challenges.

 As grade-level expectations rise, students are finding it harder to keep pace.
 A closer look at end-of-year proficiency data through our Number Sense lens reveals that while second-graders generally show stronger performance, there is a marked decline by third grade, particularly in foundational areas like multiplication and fractions.

-When analyzing assessment data, educators face a key question: when should gaps be addressed with whole-class Tier 1 interventions, and when are small-group interventions more appropriate?
-Generally, it depends on the prevalence of the skill gap.
+When assessment data highlights skill gaps, educators can decide between whole-class or targeted small-group interventions, depending on how widespread the need is.
 For instance, if only 9% of students struggle with numeral identification (as shown in our 2024 USNS results), small-group support may be most effective.
 In contrast, when a third to half of students experience difficulty, whole-class instruction is more likely to address the needs broadly.
 Read on for more about how to address number sense in whole group versus small group settings.
 [Keep reading].

 The insights gained from the USNS dataset highlight critical areas in early numeracy where students commonly struggle—particularly in counting, subtraction, and place value—and reveal opportunity gaps that deepen over time.
 As a dynamic, nationally representative dataset, the USNS Global Cohort continues to grow alongside the adoption of USNS assessments and Forefront, offering teachers, interventionists, and administrators an invaluable benchmark for tracking and supporting student growth in number sense.